metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Beautiful play by Joe Brady, running a quarterback draw with Darnold from a 5-wide formation.

+Punting from the Jets 33 in the first quarter.
+What a cowardly punt.
+It's clear Rhule wants to do everything in his power to make sure the Jets get no momentum, but punting from deep within opponent territory?
+Come on...

 ***

 #### Eagles @ Falcons